-Sand or cut a bevel on the leading edge of the ruddervators.

-Using 1⁄2 inch wide Blenderm hinge tape, join the ruddervators to the stabilizers, leaving a tiny gap between the parts.
-Be sure that you make a right and left (hinge bevel on bottom)
+Sand or cut a bevel on the leading edge of the elevator and rudder.
+Using $\frac{1}{2}$ inch wide Blenderm hinge tape, join the elevator to the stabilizer, leaving a tiny gap between the parts.
+Repeat on the rudder.

-Flip the stabilizers over and hot glue the 1/32 ply control horn so that the hole is over the hinge line.
+Flip the stabilizer over and hot glue the 1/32 ply control horn so that the hole is over the hinge line.
 This is the bottom.
+Flip it over, set the rudder on the stab and glue the ply rudder horn in place on the opposite side.
+You want to end up with the elevator and rudder horns on opposite sides.

-Using a tube or any round object (1-2 inches in diameter by at least 15 inches long), roll each wing into an airfoil shape.
-Roll the wing 90 degrees to the wing root, not parallel to the leading edge.
+Using a tube or any round object (1-2 inches in diameter by at least 15 inches long), Roll each wing into an airfoil shape.
 Be sure to do a right and left (look at the wing tips).
 The front 1/3 has more curl than the rear 2/3.